ttdat2232/car-management/README.md

 ![test-result](https://github.com/ttdat2232/car-management/blob/main/srceenshot/result/result.png)

 ### Explanation:
+1. \[SetUp\] attribute provides a set of functions that are performed just before each test method is invoked.
-1. \[Test\] attribute is used for marking method as a test.
+2. \[Test\] attribute is used for marking method as a test.
 It can use for both non-parameterized test and parameterized which no causes any extra test case.
-2. \[TestCase\] attribute can be used for providing parameters for a test method whenever it is invoked.
+3. \[TestCase\] attribute can be used for providing parameters for a test method whenever it is invoked.

-3. > \[TestCaseSource\] is used on a parameterized test method to identify the source from which the required arguments will be provided.
+4. > \[TestCaseSource\] is used on a parameterized test method to identify the source from which the
+   > required arguments will be provided.

+### You can also learn more NUnit Framework at [https://docs.nunit.org/](https://docs.nunit.org/)